Swadlincote: History

+Swadlincote Town Hall was completed in 1861.
 The first local-government body for the town was Swadlincote District local board of health, formed in 1871.
 Its area consisted of three civil parishes: Church Gresley, Stanton and Newhall and Swadlincote.
 Under the Local Government Act 1894, this became Swadlincote and District Urban District, renamed Swadlincote Urban District in 1951.
 In 1974 the urban district was merged with Repton Rural District and part of South East Derbyshire Rural District to form the present South Derbyshire District.

 The urban district council was granted a coat of arms in 1947, in a design that reflected how Swadlincote was formed of part of the ancient parish of Church Gresley.
 Round the edge of the shield was a bordure or border in a "vairy" pattern of red and ermine, from the arms of the Gresley family, who took their name from the parish.
 The dedication of Gresley parish church to Saint George and Saint Mary was represented by their symbols: a cross and a fleur de lys respectively.
 The quartered ermine and red field of the shield was taken from the arms of the Stanhope family, Earls of Harrington.
 The Tudor roses were taken from the arms of Derbyshire County Council.
 Above the arms was a crest depicting a human arm holding a billet or: a yellow brick for the local brick-making industry.
 The arm rose from flames, indicative of mining of fireclay and coal.
 The Latin motto adopted: E terra divitiæ ("Riches from the earth") also referred to the mineral industries of Swadlincote.
-The current arms of South Derbyshire District Council, which bear the motto "The Earth Our Wealth" and also reflect this heritage.
+The current arms of South Derbyshire District Council, which bear the motto "The Earth Our Wealth", and also reflect this heritage.